 Changing our hotel

 We had to change hotels because we decided to stay one more night and there was no availability where we were staying.
 We found a hotel called Casa Caburlotto very close to our previous hotel.
 It’s a little complicated to walk in Venice with suitcases, due to the stairs, bridges and narrow streets but we finally arrived at our new accommodation.
 The staff is friendly and they also included a buffet breakfast.
+We were very comfortable.

 Third day: Shopping or Murano and Burano.